 - Compliance against this blueprint should be 100%

-Note: Data provider can be found “behind another record” also.
-For example, a data provider for an Application Service, can be defined as the Application Manager of a related Business Application.?
+Note: Data provider can also be found behind another record.
+For example, a data provider for an Application Service, can be defined as the Application Manager of a related Business Application.

 Target: Make sure that every record in the selected domain/class has a data provider defined.
 Providers can be used later to assign remediation tasks.